daalft/AcronymGenerator/README.md

 * `g.combine(8, "output.txt")`
 * Save all files
 * Open the command line
+* Navigate to the folder containing the files
+* Example: the files are in c:/files
+* Enter: cd c:/files
 * Enter: ruby main.rb
 * This should generate a file named "output.txt"
 * Open this file with any text editor and marvel at the results